WHAT IS EBOLA VIRUS DISEASE?

 EBOLA is a killer disease that is transmitted through body secretions such as sweat, blood, saliva, mucous, breast secretion, tears, urine, and sexual transmission with an infected person.
 Puts victim in lots of pain.

-The period between infection with the Ebola virus and the start of symptoms is called the Ebola incubation period, which can be as short as 2 days or as long as 21 days.
+is called the Ebola incubation period, which can be as short as 2 days

 1. The first human outbreaks of Ebola on record occurred in Sudan and Zaire in 1976.